hihuzhen/browser-mcp/README_EN.md

 ### Python Server Development

 1. Ensure all dependencies are installed
-2. You can configure WebSocket port and other parameters by modifying `app/src/mcp_server_browser/config.py`
+2. You can configure WebSocket port and other parameters by modifying `app/src/nep_browser_engine/config.py`
-3. You can specify the transport protocol when running: `python -m mcp_server_browser.app --transport stdio`
+3. You can specify the transport protocol when running: `python -m nep_browser_engine.app --transport stdio`

 ### Chrome Extension Development